fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 parallelism, and returns the FSDP2 shard roots.
 See ``SEWResNet34Builder`` and ``SpikformerBuilder`` for working implementations.

-A minimal declaration has this form:
+A minimal declaration has this form.
+It defines no model-specific checkpoint boundaries, so it rejects a nonzero ``memopt_level``.
+A real implementation should apply memopt before returning, as the built-in builders do.

 .. code-block:: python